I am a firm believer that employees come to work and want to do a good job.

 We are all different and come to work with different social styles.

-Some people need a lot of noise to work because the stimulation energizes them and helps them think.
+Some people work better with a lot of noise because the stimulation energizes them and helps them think.

-At the same time, there are other people who need complete quiet to be able to concentrate and get their work done.
+At the same time, other people need complete quiet to be able to concentrate and get their work done.

-Be sensitive to those kinds of needs and create the right environment for people to help eliminate distractions, reduce errors, and improve their productivity.
+Be sensitive to those needs and create the right environment for people to help eliminate distractions, reduce errors, and improve their productivity.

 For instance, we had to move people around to different work areas to get them in the right spot for noise levels.